Celery Juice: Does it live up to the hype?

 Check Your Sources

 While we love this trend because of its healthy vibes, always make sure you do a little research before trying an Instagram health trend.
 Celery juice has many benefits, but remember juicing isn’t for everyone.
 Also if you’re taking medications, you might not want to try out celery juice.
 It’s well-known that orange juice, apple juice, and grapefruit juice can dull some medications.
-Celery juice might have the same effect, it just hasn’t been studied enough.
 Better to be safe than sorry!

 Juicing isn’t always best